Tiger, Blood in the Mouth

 Tiger, Blood in the Mouth (Sangre en la boca) is a 2016 film directed by Hernán Belón, written by Hernán Belón and Marcelo Pitrola and starring Leonardo Sbaraglia, Eva De Dominici and Érica Bianchi.

 Plot

-Ramon is 50 year old boxer who is happy with career and family.
-He works out at a gym daily.
-One day, Debora, a 25 year old aspiring boxer to be, joins at the gym.
-He fantasizes about her that night.
-The next morning, Debora comes into the shower where he is, and they have sex.
-They begin a relationship and have aggressive sex whenever they can.
-Ramon's life drastically changes due to this and he has to fix everything.
+Ramón Alvia is a professional boxer who, although he has won several international championships, is old and is at the end of his career.
+He resists.
+In the gym, Ramon discovers among the young boxers Deborah, a beautiful girl.